Chlothar II: Early life

 Under Frankish customs, newborns did not receive names initially, in order not to spread concern related to the symbolic name of the Merovingian.
 Wanting to choose a name based on the development of unrest in the kingdom of the Franks, his father did not baptize him immediately.
 Chilperic and Fredegund desired to protect their child, since their four older sons may have been victims of murder, and there was much political intrigue at the time.
 He was raised in secret in the royal villa in Vitry-en-Artois to avoid detection.

 In September 584, Chilperic I was murdered after a hunt near his villa of Chelles, perhaps on the order of Queen Brunhilda.
 This event produced general disorder and unrest.
 In this time Austrasians plundered parts of Neustria, seizing valuable treasures and goods, as well as important documents.
 Princess Rigunth, on the way to Spain to marry Prince Reccared, was captured by Duke Didier of Toulouse and was linked in conspiracy with Gondovald, who stole all that remained of her dowry, so that she was forced to abandon the marriage.
 Wars broke out between rival cities, and Orléans, Blois and Chartres stood against Châteaudun.

 Fredegund managed to keep most of the treasury of the state as well as key political figures, such as the generals Ansoald and Audon, although many, such as chamberlain Eberul, abandoned her.
 She took her son to Vitry and sent a message to Guntram, King of Burgundy, asking him to adopt the child and offer his protection to him in return for exercising his authority over Neustria until the boy came of age.

 Childebert II, who was at Meaux when Chilperic was murdered, considered an attack on Paris, but Guntram was ahead of him.
 Childebert II began negotiations with Brunhilda on one hand, Guntram on the other; Guntram, however, refused many of his requests, including allowing him into Paris.
-He refused to deliver Fredegund, whom Brunhilda claimed was behind the regicide of Sigebert I, Clovis, and even Chilperic I.
+He refused to deliver Fredegund, who, Brunhilda claimed, was behind the regicide of Sigebert I, Clovis, and even Chilperic I.